Finite switching near heteroclinic networks: Introduction

-We prove that infinite switching does not occur near a heteroclinic network such that the eigenvalues of the Jacobian matrix at each node are all real.
+We prove that infinite switching does not occur near a heteroclinic network such that the eigenvalues of the Jacobian matrix at each node are all real, with the further common assumption that the dynamics along a heteroclinic connection, described by a global map, are a rescaled permutation.
 The proofs use the geometry of the domains and their images under the local and global maps that make up the Poincar\'e return map to a cross section to the flow.
 We focus on the wide class of quasi-simple heteroclinic networks, defined in Section~\ref{sec:preliminary}, but our results apply to any heteroclinic network provided the geometric constrains we identify are satisfied.
-For the reader concerned with applications we stress that replicator dynamics in game theory and population dynamics naturally exhibits quasi-simple heteroclinic sub-networks \footnote{When one of the heteroclinic connections in a heteroclinic network contains more than one heteroclinic trajectory, we talk about a sub-network for each heteroclinic trajectory.} as pointed out in Castro {\em et al.} \cite{CFGdSL}.
-Our results apply also to sub-networks of the ac-networks studied in Podvigina {\em et al.} \cite{PCL2020}, to the networks considered by Afraimovich {\em et al.} \cite{AfrMosYou}, as well as to all simple heteroclinic networks of types B, C, and Z that first appear in the work of Krupa and Melbourne \cite{KrupaMelbourne2004} for the first two types, and Podvigina \cite{Podvigina2012}, for the latter.
+For the reader concerned with applications we stress that replicator dynamics in game theory and population dynamics naturally exhibits quasi-simple heteroclinic sub-networks\footnote{When one of the heteroclinic connections in a heteroclinic network contains more than one heteroclinic trajectory, we talk about a sub-network for each heteroclinic trajectory.} satisfying the additional assumption on the global maps, as pointed out in Castro {\em et al.} \cite{CFGdSL}.
+Our results apply also to sub-networks of the ac-heteroclinic networks studied in Podvigina {\em et al.} \cite{PCL2020}, to the heteroclinic networks considered by Afraimovich {\em et al.} \cite{AfrMosYou}, as well as to all simple heteroclinic networks of types B, C, and Z that first appear in the work of Krupa and Melbourne \cite{KrupaMelbourne2004} for the first two types, and Podvigina \cite{Podvigina2012}, for the latter.
 See also Bick and Lohse \cite{BicLoh2019} for an example in the context of coupled cell networks.
+Simple heteroclinic networks of type A do not satisfy our assumptions.

-Furthermore, we find a bound for the number of distinct paths that can be followed from a node belonging to more than one heteroclinic cycle.
-This provides a bound for the variety of paths that can be followed by a trajectory starting near a node that belongs to more than one heteroclinic cycle in the heteroclinic network.
-It also informs about how infinite switching fails to exist.
+A heteroclinic network always has at least one node belonging to more than one of its heteroclinic cycles.
+Such a node we call a distribution node.
+We find a bound for the number of distribution nodes that can belong to any heteroclinic path that is followed by a trajectory near the heteroclinic network.
+This also informs about how infinite switching fails to exist.

 The absence of infinite switching is by no means synonymous with uninteresting dynamics as is patent, for example, in the work of Bick \cite{Bic2018}, Postlethwaite and Dawes \cite{PosDaw2010}, Rabinovich {\em et al.} \cite{Rab_etal2010}, and Sato {\em et al.} \cite{SAC}.
 Our results, while assertively answering the question of infinite switching near a heteroclinic network, open the way to the study of other interesting and possibly complicated dynamics.
 Our findings also inform the scientist in the quest of chaos in a dynamical system possessing a heteroclinic network such that no eigenvalue of the Jacobian matrix is complex that, if chaos is to be found, it will be at a distance from such a heteroclinic network.